RaffaeleBianc0/pfpeek/README.md

 # Why?
 This exists because I love [Ticker](https://github.com/achannarasappa/ticker), but i wanted some more information on screen.

 And also because I wanted to verify if all the hype on "vibe coding" meant something...
 Oh well actually it did!
 It all started playfully: I dropped a screenshot of Ticker in Claude, asking to build a Powershell script which could give me the same output, "let's see if something happens"...
 2 minutes later I had the same output I have in Ticker!
 So I decided to add stuff I missed from Ticker:
 - the graphs
 - the CSV parsing feature
 - some cosmetic changes done manually
 ... and after 38 iterations/releases, all done locally in small free time spans, I decided to try GitHub to release it.

 # Disclaimer on the use-case
-This was built for my own needs: i invest in Italy, only using ETFs, and only for the long run.
-So I picked the data I needed to show on screen.
+This was built for my own needs: i invest in Italy, buying only ETFs for the long run.
+So I picked the data I needed to show on screen, and ignored some other data.
+If you find any issue using your tickers, please open an Issue.
+Thankyou!

 # Disclaimer on AI
 This was 98% built by the free version of these AI models: Claude, Gemini, Deepseek, and a bit of Qwen run locally.
 So please expect errors.

-Please report them if you can.
+Please report them opening an Issue if you can.
 I am not a developer, but I am willing to have my published stuff well working.
 Thank you!